ilastik/ilastik-conda-recipes/customization-of-conda-build.md

   run:
     - python x.x
 ```
 in `meta.yaml` in order to specialize the run requirements to the Python version that was actually present during the build.
 However, this approach needlessly complicates parsing of `meta.yaml`.
-When metadata from `<ENV>/conda-meta/*.json` are imported as described below, the same can be achieved with existing jinja syntax:
+When metadata from `<ENV>/conda-meta/*.json` are imported as described below, the same can be written with existing jinja syntax:
 ```
 requirements:
   build: